Kwezi-Njikelana/Kwezi-Njikelana/README.md

 ---

 ## 🚀 Featured Projects

-### 📝 react-todo-list
-A clean and responsive task management application built with React and JavaScript.
-Focused on component structure, state management, and user-friendly UI interactions.

 ### 🔗 react-fastapi
 Fullstack integration project connecting a React frontend with a FastAPI backend.
 Demonstrates API consumption, asynchronous data handling, and structured frontend architecture.